ginstrom/paladin-novel/manuscript/chapter-20.md

 The eldest, a figure whose hair was white as starlight and whose eyes held the depth of centuries, rose from her stone seat.

 "Gond of the Valley," she said, her voice carrying the music of wind through leaves.
 "I am Aelindra, Speaker for the Circle.
-You stand accused of claiming divine authority.
+You have claimed claiming authority.
+To cliam such authority falsely carries grave consequences.
 How do you answer?"

-"I claim nothing," Gond replied, stepping forward.
-"I am what I am.
-If that's divine authority, so be it.
-If it's something else, that's fine too."
+"I claim nothing," Gond replied, his voice steady as he stepped forward.
+He met Aelindra's ancient gaze without flinching.
+"I am what Alanyi, or fate, or sheer bloody-mindedness has made me.
+If your Circle deems that 'divine authority,' that is your word for it.
+I call it a heavy load and a path I walk because I must."

-A ripple of something—amusement? surprise?—passed through the Circle.
+A subtle murmur, like the rustling of ancient leaves, passed through the Circle.
+Aelindra’s lips curved slightly.

 "An interesting answer," Aelindra mused.
-"Most who claim divine favor are eager to prove it.
-You seem almost reluctant."
+"Most who stand before us, touched by power, are eager to proclaim their divine mandate.
+You sound like a man sentenced to a duty he cannot escape."

-"I've been reluctant about this whole business from the start.
-Didn't ask to be a paladin, didn't want the responsibility.
-But here we are."
+"That’s a fair assessment," Gond said with a wry twist of his lips.
+"I didn't seek this.
+I was a mercenary, content with my coin and my anonymity.
+This path chose me, through fire and chains.
+Responsibility, as it turns out, is a stubborn master."

 Another member of the Circle, a male elf with silver hair and eyes like deep forest pools, leaned forward.
 "Yet you wield power that could only come from divine blessing.
 We have felt it from here—the healing light, the righteous fury, the touch of something beyond mortal ken."